Obamas congratulate 'American Factory' filmmakers on Best Documentary Feature Oscar win

 The Obamas may not have technically won Oscars on Sunday, but they got to live vicariously through American Factory directors Steven Bognar and Julia Reichert, who took home the Best Documentary Feature award.
-The Netflix documentary was produced by the Obamas’ production company, Higher Ground, and the former President and First Lady congratulated the filmmakers on Twitter.
+The Netflix documentary was produced by the Obamas’ production company, Higher Ground, and the former president and first lady congratulated the filmmakers on Twitter.

 “Congrats to Julia and Steven… for telling such a complex, moving story about the very human consequences of wrenching economic change,” Barack Obama wrote.
 “Glad to see two talented and downright good people take home the Oscar for Higher Ground’s first release.”